Canada Revenue Agency

 During the 2017 tax year, the CRA collected approximately $430 billion in revenue on behalf of federal and provincial governments, and administered nearly $34 billion in benefits to Canadians.

-The CRA is responsible to Parliament through the minister of national revenue (Diane Lebouthillier since 2015).
-The day-to-day operations of the agency are overseen by the commissioner of revenue (Bob Hamilton since 2016).
+The CRA is responsible to Parliament through the minister of national revenue (currently François-Philippe Champagne since May 2025).
+The day-to-day operations of the agency are overseen by the commissioner of revenue (currently Bob Hamilton since August 2016).